Traffic signal preemption: Line-of-sight

+In the US, a flashing white light on top of a traffic signal usually indicates that an emergency vehicle is using a system to preempt the light, causing it to cycle to green for the emergency vehicle's direction of travel.
+A proposed future fourth, white light on the main signal is also being researched to coordinate autonomous vehicles, signaling human drivers to follow the lead autonomous vehicle to improve traffic flow.
 A vehicle that uses a line-of-sight traffic signal preemption system is equipped with an emitter which typically sends a narrowly directed signal forward, towards traffic lights in front of the vehicle, in an attempt to obtain right-of-way through a controllable intersection prior to arrival.
 These line-of-sight systems will generally use an invisible infrared signal, or a visible strobe light as an emitter.
 In the case of a strobe light, it may also serve a dual purpose as an additional warning light.
 To communicate to the traffic light, the emitter transmits visible flashes of light or invisible infrared pulses at a specified frequency.
 Traffic lights must be equipped with a compatible traffic signal preemption receiver to respond.
 Once the vehicle with the active emitter has passed the intersection, the receiving device no longer senses the emitter's signal, and normal operation resumes.
 Some systems can be implemented with varying frequencies assigned to specific types of uses, which would then allow an intersection's preemption equipment to differentiate between a fire engine and a bus sending a signal simultaneously, and then grant priority access first to the fire engine.

 Drawbacks of line-of-sight systems include obstructions, lighting and environmental conditions, and undesired activations.
 Obstructions may be buildings on a curving road that block visual contact with a traffic signal until very close, or perhaps a large freight truck.
 In the case of a police car, such a blockage would serve to prevent the traffic signal from receiving the police car's emitter signal.
 Modifying the position of the receiver or even locating it separate from the traffic signal equipment can sometimes correct this problem.
 Direct sunlight into a receiver may prevent it from detecting an emitter, and severe environmental conditions, such as heavy rain or snow, may reduce the distance at which a line-of-sight system will function.
 Undesired activations may occur if an emitter's signal is picked up by many traffic lights along a stretch of road, all directed to change to red in that direction, prior to the activating vehicle turning off the road, or being parked without its emitter being deactivated.
-Bus signal allow buses to turn go green lights to get to destinations faster.

 Line of sight emitters can use IR diodes.
 They are pulsed with a low-priority signal (10 Hz) or a high-priority signal (14 Hz).